Cole Pearn

-Cole R. Pearn (born October 13, 1982) is a Canadian former NASCAR crew chief and stock car racing driver.
-He competed in CASCAR (now Pinty's Series) for three seasons from 2001 to 2003.
+Cole R. Pearn (born October 13, 1982) is a Canadian NASCAR crew chief and former stock car racing driver.
+He competed in CASCAR (now NASCAR Canada Series) for three seasons from 2001 to 2003.
 He also was a 3 time Canadian Go-Kart Champion, Delaware Speedway Track Champion and winner of the Great Canadian 300 in 2006.
-He last served as the crew chief for Martin Truex Jr.'s No. 19 Joe Gibbs Racing team in the Monster Energy NASCAR Cup Series.
+He is currently serving as the crew chief for Martin Truex Jr.'s No. 56 Tricon Garage team in the NASCAR Cup Series.
 Pearn led Truex to the Cup championship in 2017.

 Pearn was considered NASCAR's best active crew chief during his career, having turned Furniture Row Racing from a backmarker to a championship contender.
 Pearn was the crew chief responsible for 17 of the team's 18 race wins.

 Career

 Pearn, a three-time national kart racing champion in Canada, competed in late models.
 In 2000, Pearn debuted in the CASCAR Super Series at Delaware Speedway, finishing 18th.
 Pearn competed full-time in 2002 and 2003, driving the No. 24 Pontiac and recording a best finish of sixth twice: in 2002 at Delaware and 2003 at Race City Speedway.